 Bogota, the capital of Colombia, is a giant sprawling city with many different neighborhoods.
 Each neighborhood has its own flair and choosing the right neighborhood is imperative for having a good trip to Bogota.

 For first time visitors, it might be difficult choosing the best place to stay in Bogota.
-This guide will provide you the information you need to decide on where to stay in Bogota, as well as giving you the pros and cons of staying in those neighborhoods.
+This guide will provide you the information you need to decide on where to stay in Bogota, as well as give you the pros and cons of staying in those neighborhoods.

 Whether you are a traveler that wants to learn about the history of Colombia, party till the sunrise, or enjoy some top-tier Colombian cuisine, there is a neighborhood in Bogota that is right for you.

-Want a Quick Tip on Where to Stay in Bogota?
+Want a Quick Tip On Where to Stay In Bogota?

 In a hurry to decide on where to stay in Bogota?